LuFlo/texture_atlas_generator/README.md

 ## Usage

-You find the add-on in the Properties menu under "Texture".
+You find the add-on in the Properties menu under "Material".
 More infos in the [wiki](https://github.com/LuFlo/texture_atlas_generator/wiki)